by Lisa Berg

-What do menstrual cramps, temper tantrums, and getting old have in common?
-They’re all symptoms of new mental health disorders recognized in the latest version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5)―a controversial but widely used authority on mental health diagnoses.
+What do forgetfulness, menstrual cramps, and social awkwardness have in common?
+They’re all symptoms of new mental health disorders recognized in the latest version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is published by the American Psychiatric Association (APA).

 The DSM-5 is widely used by healthcare professionals to assess and diagnose mental disorders.
 The practical translation: More employees may qualify for protection under the Americans with Disabilities Act (ADA) than ever before, which means employers must be ready to address issues of mental disability accommodation.
 This article examines the challenges you face in assessing the new mental disorders and determining whether they constitute a mental disability under the ADA for a particular employee.